Bryan Matthew Nepomuceno: Councilor of Angeles City (2010–2016)

+2019 Angeles City mayoralty bid

-In 2019 elections, Nepomuceno ran as Mayor of Angeles City but he lost to Carmelo Lazatin Jr.
+In 2019 elections, Nepomuceno ran for Mayor of Angeles City but he lost to Carmelo Lazatin Jr. along with his running mate Edu Pamintuan.

+CDC Board of Director (2022–present)

+In October 2022, Nepomuceno was appointed as member of the Board of Directors in Clark Development Corporation by President Bongbong Marcos.

 Personal life

 Nepomuceno is married to Erika Jimenez from Negros Occidental, also a lawyer and has four children.

+His paternal grandparents, Francisco Nepomuceno and Juanita Nepomuceno both served as representative and governor from Pampanga.